 In referring to a set of possibilities, this paper will sometimes substitute for the term "threat", which connotes only nasty outcomes, the term "challenge".
 The term challenge has broader and more positive connotations.
-The term challenge allows for the fact that sometimes the brain improves in meeting difficulties, and averting them or having luck that the nasty possibility do not transpire, or else enduring their nasty outcomes.
+The term challenge allows for the fact that sometimes the brain improves in meeting difficulties and averting them or else enduring their nasty outcomes.

 Using a broad definition of risk does not force researchers and clinicians to ignore the different ramifications of nice and nasty possibilities.
-Because of these different ramifications, there should, as advocated in Curtis and Cicchetti (2000), continue for instance to be resilience and coping research concentrating on nasty outcomes.
+Because of these different ramifications, there should, as advocated in Curtis and Cicchetti (2007), continue to be resilience and coping research concentrating on nasty outcomes.
 But this research can now be cross-fertilised by findings concerning complex stressors that generate the possibilities of nice and neutral as well as nasty outcomes.

-Definition of the Biological Stress Response
+Definition of the biological stress response